Skip to content

 • Avoid extreme sub-pixel UI: fractional scaling that makes glyphs fuzzy can reduce OCR accuracy.

-• Stabilise window titles: consistent titles help filtering and later review in the data inspector.
+• Stabilise window titles: consistent titles help filtering and later review in Sources.

 • Use focused mode if background chat or personal windows should rarely appear in search results.